Sitakunda Upazila: History

 Along with the rest of Bengal, Sitakunda came under the rule of the British East India Company after the company's defeat of the Nawab of Bengal at the Battle of Plassey in 1757.
 Rapid growth in the Bengali population since then resulted in an exodus of non-Bengali people from Sitakunda and its vicinity to the Chittagong Hill Tracts.
 During the Ardhodaya Yog movement, a part of the Swadeshi Indian independence movement, the governance of Sitakunda was briefly in the hands of Indian nationalists when, in February 1908, they took over the central government in Kolkata.
 In 1910, Indian Petroleum Prospecting Company drilled here for hydrocarbon exploration, the first such activity in East Bengal.
 In 1914, the first onshore wildcat well in Bangladesh was drilled at Sitakunda anticline to a depth of 762 m.
 By 1914, however, all four of the wells drilled had proven to be failures.

 After the Indian Rebellion of 1857, the British colonial government (British Raj) replaced the governance of the East India Company.
 When the British withdrew in 1947, after creating the independent states of India and Pakistan, Sitakunda became a part of East Pakistan.
 The potential for a ship breaking industry first appeared in 1964 when Chittagong Steel House started scrapping MD Alpince, a 20000 MT Greek ship that had been accidentally beached near Fouzdarhat by a tidal bore four years earlier.
-On 15 February 1950, Hindu pilgrims form all over East Bengal, Tripura and Assam arriving for Maha Shivaratri were attacked by the Ansars and armed Muslim mobs and massacred at the Sitakunda railway station.
+On 15 February 1950, Hindu pilgrims form all over East Bengal, Tripura and Assam arriving for Maha Shivaratri were attacked by the Ansars and armed Muslim mobs and were massacred at Sitakunda railway station.

-During the Bangladesh Liberation War of 1971, Sitakunda was part of Sector 1, led by Ziaur Rahman and Major Rafiqul Islam of the Mukti Bahini, the forces fighting for the independence of Bangladesh.
+During the Bangladesh War of 1971, Sitakunda was part of Sector 1, led by Ziaur Rahman and Major Rafiqul Islam of the Mukti Bahini, the militant group fighting for the independence of Bangladesh.
 The ship breaking industry began in earnest in 1974 when Karnafully Metal Works started scrapping Al Abbas, a Pakistani ship damaged in 1971, and flourished in the 1980s.
 As of 2007, Sitakunda had overtaken the ship breaking industries of India and Pakistan to become the largest in the world.